badger707/m920q-dual-NVME/README.md

 * M920X Tiny schematics (circut diagrams)
 * M720Q pictures provided/shared by friendly user on Reddit

-In firs steps I started to visualy compare M920X board pictures to my M920Q, just to see how many missing components I will find.
+In firs steps I started to visually compare M920X board pictures to my M920Q, just to see how many missing components I will find.
 Most of (missing) components are located on top side of the board around SATA and Wi-Fi connectors area.
 Few components are on the bottom side of the board where NVME slot is located.

-Looking at schematics for 2nd NVME drive circuit - 16 capacitors and 11 resistors needs to be soldered on board, together with M.2 NVME connector.
+Looking at the schematics for the 2nd NVME drive circuit - 16 capacitors and 11 resistors needs to be soldered on board, together with M.2 NVME connector.
 By comparing my visual findings with schematics and "board view", I was able to locate & identify all of them.

 * ### Components list for M920Q and M720Q